cmu-csd-phd/csd-blog/website/content/2025/suffix-decoding.md

 <!-- Figure Placeholder: Ablation speedup comparison (Figure 7) -->
 ![Ablation Speedup](ablation-speedup.png)
-*Figure X - Speedup factor and number of speculated tokens for the tasks in AgenticSQL.
+*Figure 9 - Speedup factor and number of speculated tokens for the tasks in AgenticSQL.
 SuffixDecoding was run with only the global suffix tree, only the per-request suffix tree, and both (baseline)*

 ### Suffix Tree Size and Performance Scaling